renn-tv/m1ndm4p/README.md

 - **One-shot subtree generation** – enter depth (`2`) or counts (`8,5,3`) after `f` and the AI emits the entire outline (titles + optional text) in one prompt.
 - **Batch leaf text** – press `t` on any branch to annotate all of its leaves in one go, keeping tone consistent and token usage low.
 - **Manual mode always available** – every edit works offline; use AI only when you need a boost.
+- **Markmap preview** – hit `p` at any time to export the current tree as an interactive HTML mind map.

 ![m1ndm4p demo](m1ndm4p.gif)